HK-Sepuri/Zero_To_Devops/README.md

 # Zero_To_Devops
 My Self Learning Journey from zero to devops projects :)

-Starting with go ,later will learn more languages and skills.
+It will be mix of various langaguges like Bash , Python and Go.

 Project 1: Hello World Application